 The media coordinator, or a member of the coordinator's staff, shall attend all press conferences, including any conducted before the start of championship play.
 A media coordinator can decide to have a pre-championship news conference if the number of media or interest in the championship warrants it.
 If a formal press conference will be held, the media coordinator should produce name (table) tents to place on the dais/riser to identify coaches and student-athletes.
-An example of a name tent can be seen in Appendix AD.
+News conferences and interviews may be conducted virtually for the 2021 Championships.